 Is Bitpanda or Bitstamp cheaper for crypto?

-Bitstamp is significantly cheaper.
-It charges 0.30% maker / 0.40% taker fees versus Bitpanda’s 1.49% spread-based premium.
-On a EUR 5,000 Bitcoin purchase, that’s roughly EUR 20 on Bitstamp versus EUR 75 on Bitpanda.
-Bitpanda’s BEST token can reduce fees by up to 20%, but Bitstamp remains the cheaper option for crypto trading.
+Bitstamp is meaningfully cheaper for pure crypto trading.
+The 0.30% maker / 0.40% taker fees compare against Bitpanda’s 1.49% spread-based premium.
+On a EUR 5,000 Bitcoin purchase, that is roughly EUR 20 on Bitstamp versus EUR 75 on Bitpanda.
+Bitpanda’s BEST token can shave up to 20% off, but Bitstamp remains the lower-fee option for active crypto traders.

 Can I buy stocks on Bitstamp?

 No. Bitstamp is a pure cryptocurrency exchange.
-If you want stocks, ETFs, and crypto from one platform, Bitpanda offers over 10,000 stocks and ETFs at a flat EUR 1 per trade alongside its crypto offerings.
+If you want stocks, ETFs, and crypto in one account, Bitpanda offers 10,000+ stocks and ETFs at EUR 1 per trade alongside its crypto offering.

 Are Bitpanda and Bitstamp regulated in Europe?

 Yes.
-Bitpanda holds a MiFID II license and is registered with the Austrian FMA.
-Bitstamp holds a MiCA CASP license from Luxembourg’s CSSF and is owned by Robinhood Markets (NASDAQ: HOOD).
+Bitpanda holds a MiFID II licence and is registered with the Austrian FMA.
+Bitstamp holds a MiCA CASP licence from Luxembourg’s CSSF and is owned by Robinhood Markets (NASDAQ: HOOD).
 Both can legally operate across the EU.

 Which platform is better for beginners?

-Bitpanda has the easier learning curve, with a clean interface, savings plans, crypto indices, and no need to understand maker-taker fee structures.
-Bitstamp’s simple buy mode works for quick purchases, but the advanced trading platform is where the real value is — and that requires some comfort with order types and charts.
+Bitpanda.
+The interface is cleaner, savings plans and crypto indices reduce decision fatigue, and you do not need to understand maker-taker fee structures to use it.
+Bitstamp’s simple buy mode handles quick purchases, but the real value sits in the advanced trading platform and that requires comfort with order types and charts.

 Does Bitstamp offer staking?

 Yes.
-Bitstamp’s Earn program offers staking on Ethereum (up to 3.1% APY) and Cardano (around 1% APY) with no lockup periods.
-Bitstamp charges a 15% commission on staking rewards.
+Bitstamp’s Earn program offers staking on Ethereum (up to 3.1% APY) and Cardano (around 1% APY) with no lockup periods, charging a 15% commission on rewards.
 Bitpanda does not currently offer direct crypto staking.

 Who owns Bitstamp now?

-Robinhood Markets acquired Bitstamp in June 2025 for $200 million.
-Bitstamp continues to operate under its own brand (now “Bitstamp by Robinhood”) with its European headquarters in Luxembourg.
-The acquisition brought 50+ global crypto licenses and the backing of a NASDAQ-listed parent company.
+Robinhood Markets, after a $200 million acquisition that closed in June 2025.
+Bitstamp continues to operate under its own brand as “Bitstamp by Robinhood” with European headquarters in Luxembourg.
+The acquisition brought 50+ global crypto licences and gave Robinhood’s institutional flow a path through Bitstamp’s liquidity.

 Leave a Reply